devimteam/microgen/README.md

 ### Method's tags
 #### @logs-ignore
 This tag is used for logging middleware, when some arguments or results should not be logged, e.g. passwords or files.
-If `context.Context` is first, it ignored by default.
+If `context.Context` is first argument, it ignored by default.
 Provide parameters names, separated by comma, to exclude them from logs.
 Example:
 ```go